Adnan-Hanif/ManualTesting/README.md

  when should we delete branch?
  when we merge the branches with master branch. after that we delete the branch for that purpose we will write the folloing command git branch -d Branch_name

+ # pull command
+ if you make a file on the remote and you are not getting that file in visual studio or any editor.
+In that case you have to take latest for that we will write a command git pull origin branch_name